ivanbabko/goodrocket-css/README.md

 and then be able to maintain the project without going nuts.

 It uses the best of Sass and avoids its dangerous features.
 So no things like `@extend` or deep nesting.
 It is based on BEM naming conventions and OOCSS approach.
-Quite a few things were inspired by the ITCSS architecture and its real-life incarnation &mdash; Inuitcss framework, which I extended and adapted to my development style.
+A few things were inspired by the ITCSS architecture and its real-life incarnation &mdash; Inuitcss framework, which I extended and adapted to my development style.